mslmio/sdk-perl/README.md

 $mslm = Mslm->new($api_key, (timeout => 180, base_url => "https://example.com"));
 ```

-The `single_verify` method of EmailVerify sub-module, can accept an additional option; `disable_url_encoding`, that can be set to `1` (TRUE), if the email address you are providing is already url encoded.
+The `single_verify` method of EmailVerify sub-module, can accept an additional option; `disable_url_encoding`, that can be set to `1` (TRUE), if the email address you are providing is already URL encoded.
 URL encoding is enabled by default.

 ```perl
 my $email_verifier = Mslm::EmailVerify->new($api_key);